ArthurSonzogni/chromiumos-platform2/biod/study/analysis-tool/README.md

 . .venv/bin/activate

 # You can use defaults, but limiting finger, samples, and users will make the
 # analysis run faster.
-If you provide an non group multiple for users count,
+If you provide a non-group multiple for users count,
 # you can simply disable groups by adding --groups=0.
 ./analysis-tool/simulate_fpstudy.py simulation --fingers 4 --samples 40 --frr_prob_percent 6
 # The next command will launch two plots in your browser, so you need to